docker/docs/engine/userguide/storagedriver/device-mapper-driver.md

 For the systems where it is supported, `devicemapper` support is included in the Linux kernel.
 However, specific configuration is required to use it with Docker.
-For instance, on a stock installation of RHEL or CentOS, Docker will default to `overlay`, which is not a supported configuration.
+For instance, on a stock installation of RHEL or CentOS, Docker defaults to `overlay`, which is not a supported configuration.

 The `devicemapper` driver uses block devices dedicated to Docker and operates at the block level, rather than the file level.
 These devices can be extended by